barrymay/react-spring-talk/README.md

 ### The 'Sneak Peek' demo

 - That great [tossing cards demo](https://codesandbox.io/embed/j0y0vpz59) was not mine, but it's a superb example to get excited about.
-Please check it out,along with the other demo's on the react-spring site!
+Please check it out, along with the other demo's on the react-spring site!

 ### All other demos: